 - Peanuts: Enhances the nutty flavor and adds an extra crunch.
 If you're not a fan of peanuts, try using chopped almonds or walnuts for a different nutty flavor.

-If you need to make these cookies gluten-free, use certified gluten-free rolled oats along with gluten-free all-purpose flour.
+For gluten-free baking, use certified gluten-free rolled oats and gluten-free all-purpose flour.

 Instructions